unc-optimization/AccSPD/README.md

 ### 2. L1-regularized least absolute deviation (LAD) example

-To test the LAD examle, use the commend below:
+Use the commend below to test our algorithm on the LAD example with `32` blocks and `300` epoch:
 ```
-python3 LAD_example.py
+python3 LAD_example.py -blk 32 -ep 300
 ```
 You can go to the `LAD_example.py` script and define your own data.